JC-Saldana/exoticca/README.md

 # Exoticca technical test
 How to use: run "npm run dev" in the root folder, then open http://localhost:3000/ in your chosen explorer.

-Fount this header :D -> x-recruitment: Cool developers inside, but we need some more.
+Found this header :D -> x-recruitment: Cool developers inside, but we need some more.
 Contact us at talent@exoticca.com and mention this header.

 // Technologies used:
 - React: Base UI framework.